sc-ventures/cloudbreak-documentation/docs/delete.md

 ## Deleting Resources

+In general, you can delete clusters from the Cloudbreak UI.
+If needed, you can also delete the cluster resources manually via the cloud provider tools.

+### Deleting Resources on AWS

+TBD

+### Deleting Resources on Azure

+#### Deleting Clusters on Azure

+You can delete clusters from the Cloudbreak UI.
+If needed, you can also delete the cluster manually by deleting the whole resource group created when the cluster was deployed.

+The name of the resource group, under which the cluster-related resources are organized always includes the name of the cluster, so you should be able to find the group by searching for that name in the **Resource groups**.

-### Delete Cloudbreak Controller
+#### Delete Cloudbreak on Azure

-To delete Cloudbreak Controller, delete the whole related resource group.
+To delete Cloudbreak, delete the whole related resource group.

 **Steps**